thirtybees/docs/thirtybees/overview/changelog/v1_0_x_release_notes.md

 permalink: /release_notes/v1-0-x-release-notes
 ---

+## Version 1.0.1 (not released yet)
+### New modules:
+- A cron jobs module has been added

+### Improved features:
+- Url rewrite changes are now recorded and properly converted into redirects.

+## Version 1.0.0
+The first stable version of thirty bees.
+This release has seen plenty of bug fixes since beta 3.

 ## Version 1.0.0 beta.3
 These are the highlights for the third beta.
 The main focus of this release was to fix bugs.